raysbro/kodibatch/README.md

 # kodibatch
-Batch installer for a bic kodi streaming setup
+Batch installer for a basic kodi streaming setup